afriddev/afriddev/README.md

 ## I'm a Backend Developer

-- 🌱 I am currently learning more about backend development.
+- 🌱 I am currently focusing on DSA.
 - 📫 What is the best way to contact me?
 [Linkedin](https://www.linkedin.com/in/afriddev/)
 - 😄 Pronouns: He/Him
 - ✨ Find all my projects at [portfolio](https://afriddev.vercel.app/)